benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/tsa_project.md

 # Forecasting US deaths per-day from Covid-19
-### What would have happened without the rapid release of the Covid-19 vaccines and boosters?

 Time Series are a common task in data science.
 The possibilities for applying time series analysis to real world situations are endless.
 Think of all the different aspects of your life or business and the chances are if you think of them in terms of time, or occuring over a period of time, that they could be turned into data and analyzed with a time series analysis.
 Time series analysis, however can be challenging: making predictings into the future is difficult because no one can exactly predict the future.
 For one, unforeseen events or events with unpredictable outcomes may occur that could effect the dependent variable we are intersted in predicting. <br><br>